Exceptional Dental Implants in Federal Way

 Also, without the root structure of a natural tooth present, the jawbone can shrink.
 This shrinkage will make your face look older than it is.

 There are no loose parts to worry about losing.
 The dental implant is stable and comfortable.
 No adjustment is needed after placement.
 Normally, it will serve its owner for life.

 Benefits of implants

-An implant and crown is practically indistinguishable from your natural teeth, and it fits so securely that you won’t even notice it when you chew and speak.
-When we place an implant, it’s not necessary for us to alter the structure of the adjacent teeth, so their strength and integrity is maintained.
+An implant-and-crown is practically indistinguishable from your natural teeth, and it fits so securely that you won’t even notice it when you chew and speak.
+When an implant is placed, it’s not necessary for us to alter the structure of the adjacent teeth so their strength and integrity are maintained.
 Also, an implant replaces the roots of a missing tooth, which helps to lessen the bone loss that occurs when a tooth is missing.
 In essence, an implant is the next best thing to your natural tooth.